Ollie Cooper (boxer)

 Ollie Cooper (born 23 September 2000) is an English professional boxer.
-He has held the Midlands Area super-middleweight title since November 2024.
+He has held the English super-middleweight title since May 2026.

 Career

 A professional boxer since 2021, Cooper had compiled a perfect record of eight wins from eight fights when he challenged unbeaten Midlands Area super-middleweight champion Liam O'Hare at The Premier Suite in Cannock on 28 November 2024, taking the title with a sixth round stoppage.

 He made the first defense of his title against Tom Ramsden at Chase Leisure Centre in Cannock on 13 September 2025.
 Cooper knocked his opponent to the canvas in the third round and, although Ramsden got back to his feet, the referee stopped the contest shortly afterwards as the challenger sustained further unanswered punches to his head.

+Cooper faced James Osborne for the vacant English super-middleweight title at York Hall in London on 29 May 2026.
+He won by stoppage in the eighth round.